 Low Body Temperature in Puppies

 Hypothermia is body temperature that falls lower than normal.
 Newborn puppies that squirm away from their littermates or mom can experience a life-threatening drop in body temperature.
-An orphaned newborn puppy should be kept in an environment of 85 to 90 F for the first few days, 80 F until day 10, and 72 F after the fourth week.
+An orphaned newborn puppy should be kept in an environment of 85 to 90 Fahrenheit for the first week and then 80 degrees Fahrenheit until the fourth week.
+It is very important to use safe sources of heat to avoid burns to the skin and overheating.
+Discuss with your veterinarian the most effective ways to keep an orphaned puppy warm.

-Shock also can cause hypothermia due to a sudden injury.
-A fall, being hit by a car, or bite wounds are common causes of shock.
+Shock also can cause hypothermia due to a number of causes including loss of blood, severe dehydration, or poor circulation.
+Trauma including a fall, being hit by a car, severe bite wounds, as well as heart failure, or a severe allergic reaction called anaphylaxis, are common causes of shock.

 A drop in body temperature also happens with prolonged exposure to extreme cold.
-Hypothermia can kill puppies quickly if they are not offered protection from cold weather, which also can cause frostbite.
-If your dog has a low temperature, rewarm your pet slowly over the course of an hour.
+Hypothermia can kill young puppies quickly, but any dog can be at risk if it does not have protection from extremely cold weather, which also can cause frostbite.
+If your dog has a low temperature due to exposure to extreme cold, rewarm your pet slowly over the course of one to four hours, with a goal of reaching a temperature of around 98-99 degrees Fahrenheit.
+Again, it is important to use an appropriate warming technique to avoid burns or other complications so it is best to see a vet right away if you are concerned about hypothermia.

 How to Take Your Puppy's Temperature

 You will need a human rectal thermometer to get a good reading.
-Ear temperature is unreliable in dogs, and checking the nose is simply an old myth.
+Ear temperature is unreliable in dogs, and checking how the nose feels is simply an old myth.

-- Use baby oil, mineral oil, or petroleum jelly to lubricate the tip of the thermometer.
+- Use a petroleum jelly based product to generously lubricate the tip of the thermometer.

-- Your pup will need to remain still for at least one minute, so allow your dog to choose a comfortable standing or reclining position.
+- Your pup will need to remain still for up to one minute, so allow your dog to choose a comfortable standing or reclining position.

 - Clean and disinfect the thermometer after each use with rubbing alcohol or a comparable disinfectant.